mrcorex/laravel-model-generator/README.md

 # Model generator
 Auto-generate models for a Laravel 5 project.

 **Note: it is recommended to abandon this package and use corex/lmodel instead.
-It is more up-to-date and uses doctrine/dbal instead of native sql + other advantages.**
+It is more up-to-date and uses doctrine/dbal instead of native sql + other advantages.
+There are a few changes in configuration but easy to convert config to corex/lmodel.**

 Connects to your existing database and auto-generates models based on existing schema.
  - Support for multiple dababases.